MaxDeGeo/devBlog/data/authors/default.md

 github: https://MaxDeGeo.com
 ---

-My name is Max De George, and I am a Software Developer working within Microsoft's Power Platform at eLogic.
+My name is Max De George and I am a Software Developer working within Microsoft's Power Platform at eLogic.
 I graduated from the Rochester Institute of Technology (RIT) with a Bachelor's in Game Design & Development, but have been focused in the Web Development technologies throughout all of college and beyond.

 I have always been interested in developing tools and working on projects to make my life easier, but no matter the task, I've always been plagued with the same thought: How do I even do that?